M. J. Hegar: Politics

-On July 6, 2017, Hegar announced that she would run for the Democratic nomination for U.S. Representative in Texas's 31st congressional district.
+On July 6, 2017, Hegar announced that she would seek the Democratic nomination for U.S. Representative in Texas's 31st congressional district.
 In May 2018, she won the nomination.
 In June, Hegar released a short-form political ad, "Doors", that described her military career, including being shot down in Afghanistan.
 The video went viral and drew the attention of celebrities like Lin-Manuel Miranda.
-In the November election she lost to Republican incumbent John Carter, who received 50.6% of the vote to her 47.6%; it was Carter's narrowest win in his nine elections to Congress.
+Despite an unsuccessful bid for the November 2018 Texas Congressional District 31 seat she lost to 16 year Republican incumbent John Carter.
+He received 50.6% of the vote compared to Hegar's 47.6%; Carter's narrowest win.

-On April 23, 2019, Hegar announced that she was running for the Democratic nomination in the 2020 United States Senate election in Texas for the seat held by John Cornyn.
+Hegar followed up with a April 23, 2019 announced that she was seek for the Democratic nomination in the 2020 United States Senate election in Texas for the seat held by John Cornyn.
 She came in first in the March 3, 2020, primary with 22.37% of the vote, and won the July 14 runoff against Texas state Senator Royce West, who had received 14.7% of the primary vote.

-Hegar's campaign received the endorsement of former president Barack Obama on September 25, 2020.
+Hegar's campaign would be endorsed by former president Barack Obama on September 25, 2020.
 Her campaign focused on her support for the Affordable Care Act (Obamacare), protecting individuals with preexisting conditions, and creating a public health insurance option.
 Cornyn won the election, 54% to 44%.
 Occurring during 2020, which saw historically high turnout, Hegar received 4,888,764 votes.

 Combat Exclusion Policy

-Shortly after the 2009 mission in which Hegar was wounded in Afghanistan, she was medically disqualified from flying.
-The military's Combat Exclusion Policy automatically excluded her from applying for ground combat positions that would have moved her military career forward.
+Shortly after the 2009 mission when Hegar was wounded in Afghanistan, she was medically disqualified from flying.
+The military's Combat Exclusion Policy automatically eliminated her from applying for ground combat positions that would have moved her military career forward.
 She was barred from cross-training for a ground combat position (such as a special tactics officer) despite her expertise as a pilot, which had it not been for her gender would have been a next step.

-In 2012, Hegar was the lead plaintiff alongside former U.S. Marine Corps Captain Zoe Bedell, U.S. Marine Corps First Lieutenant Colleen Farrell, U.S. Army Reserves Staff Sergeant Jennifer Hunt, and the Service Women's Action Network (SWAN) in a lawsuit against U.S. Secretary of Defense Leon Panetta asserting that the Combat Exclusion Policy was unconstitutional.
+In 2012, Hegar was the lead plaintiff with former U.S. Marine Corps Captain Zoe Bedell, U.S. Marine Corps First Lieutenant Colleen Farrell, U.S. Army Reserves Staff Sergeant Jennifer Hunt, and the Service Women's Action Network (SWAN) in a lawsuit against U.S. Secretary of Defense Leon Panetta asserting that the Combat Exclusion Policy was unconstitutional.
 Hegar said the suit was about military effectiveness and would give military commanders a larger pool of applicants.
 The lawsuit failed, but the policy, implemented in 1994, was repealed in January 2013.